 - Strengthens Your Immune System.
-Complications from colds and viral infections are a risk factor for seniors and those with chronic illnesses.
+Complications from colds and viral infections are a risk factor for seniors and those living with a chronic illness.
 Vitamin D appears to offer some protection against respiratory infections – but additional research is needed.

 What are the Signs of Vitamin D Deficiency?

 Having a vitamin D deficiency is surprisingly common – especially if where you live receives limited sunlight.
 Seniors are at a higher risk for developing a vitamin D deficiency for several reasons, including limited mobility and spending more time indoors.
-In fact, a recent study estimates that over 60 percent of older adults are deficient.
-If you have a vitamin D deficiency you may experience the following symptoms:
+In fact, a recent study estimates that over 60 percent of seniors have low levels of vitamin D. Following are some common symptoms associated with a vitamin D deficiency:

 - Pain in your bones